processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 In the course of the next steps of this tutorial, you'll gradually build a synthesizer with a custom capacitive touch interface.
 To get there, we will first connect the MPR121 sensor to Raspberry Pi, visualize its readings in a Processing sketch, learn to synthesize sounds via the sound library, and finally, put everything together!

-I used sticky backing copper tape to create the following keyboard layout, but of course you'll be free to make your own arrangement:
+I used cardboard and sticky backing copper tape to create the following interface layout, but of course you'll be free to make your own arrangement:

-{{< figure src="complete-keyboard.jpg" link="complete-keyboard.jpg" title="Example of a keyboard layout made with copper tape" >}}
+{{< figure width="400" class="center" src="board-cropped.jpg" link="board-cropped.jpg" title="Example of a musical interface layout made with copper tape" >}}

 Here's the suggested order of the steps to build your custom synthesizer: